 The band released its first single, Death of a Salesman

 , in 1984, and added two background vocalists, Shirley Manson (who also played keyboards) and Hilary McLean, in the next year.
 The Mackenzies' 1986 single The Rattler

 reached number 13 in the U.K. indie charts, and the group made several TV and radio appearances in the wake of the song's success.
 On the strength of their 1987 Face to Face

 single, which was another indie Top 20 hit, Capitol signed Goodbye Mr. Mackenzie

 The group released a string of singles over the next year (including a re-recorded version of The Rattler

-In 1990, the group toured with Debbie Harry and released two singles, Love Child and Blacker than Black, that met with indifference: Blacker Than Black topped out at number 62, while Love Child failed to chart at all.
-With two albums worth of material recorded and waiting to be released, the Mackenzies left Parlophone and signed to MCA.
-The newer of the two albums, Now We Are Married, was released in February of 1991, while Hammer & Tongs, which was recorded in 1989, came out the following month.
+In 1990, the group toured with Debbie Harry and released two singles, Love Child and Blacker Than Black, that met with indifference: Blacker Than Black topped out at number 62, while Love Child failed to chart at all.
+With two albums' worth of material recorded and waiting to be released, the Mackenzies left Parlophone and signed to MCA.
+The newer of the two albums, Now We Are Married, was released in February of 1991, while Hammer and Tongs, which was recorded in 1989, came out the following month.
 Poor chart showings for the records and conflicts between the label, management, and the group resulted in MCA dropping Goodbye Mr. Mackenzie

 and The Glory Hole, as well as a collection of covers, Jezebel